Improved hiring in Europe, lower costs boost Manpower profit

-(Reuters) - Manpower Group Inc’s (MAN.N) quarterly profit almost tripled, helped partly by improved hiring in Europe and lower selling and administrative costs.
+April 23 (Reuters) - Manpower Group Inc’s quarterly profit almost tripled, helped partly by improved hiring in Europe and lower selling and administrative costs.

 The world’s third-largest staffing company said its net income rose to $70.1 million, or 86 cents per share, in the first quarter ended March 31, from $23.9 million, or 31 cents per share, a year earlier.